Types & Varieties to Expand Your Carrot-Harvest Window

 - You can dig carrots from tunnels whenever needed.

 - "Storing" your carrots in the ground means additional free space for other purposes in your storage area.

-Once you know which types to plant and when, extending the carrot harvest window is relatively easy to accomplish.
+Once you know which types to plant and when, extending the carrot harvest window is a matter of following through on each step and keeping track of timing, conditions, and results.
 Johnny's line of carrots is selected expressly to accommodate a range of conditions and help you provide a year-round supply of this versatile, popular vegetable.
-We encourage you to explore planting sequences, intervals, varieties, and methods to determine the practices that work best for you.
+We encourage you to explore planting sequences, intervals, types, varieties, and methods to determine the practices that work best for you.